Sony RX1 vs RX100 IV

-The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced, respectively, in September 2012 and June 2015.
-Both the RX1 and the RX100 IV are fixed lens compact cameras that are based on a full frame (RX1) and an one-inch sensor.
-The RX1 has a resolution of 24 megapixel, whereas the RX100 IV provides 20 MP.
+The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in September 2012 and June 2015.
+Both the RX1 and the RX100 IV are fixed lens compact cameras that are based on a full frame (RX1) and an one-inch (RX100 IV) sensor.
+The RX1 has a resolution of 24 megapixels, whereas the RX100 IV provides 20 MP.

-An illustration of the physical size and weight of the Sony RX1 and the Sony RX100 IV is provided in the side-by-side display below.
+The physical size and weight of the Sony RX1 and the Sony RX100 IV are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (19 percent) than the Sony RX1.
 Moreover, the RX100 IV is substantially lighter (38 percent) than the RX1.
 In this context, it is worth noting that neither the RX1 nor the RX100 IV are weather-sealed.